SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Her call was answered, when from the kitchen she heard Rarity, who said, "In here, darling."

-Fluttershy walked into the kitchen, she saw Rarity sitting at the table.
+Fluttershy walked into the kitchen, where Rarity was sitting at the table.

 Rarity asked, "Ready to practice?"